Montmartre History and Entertainment Culture

 Montmartre was on the boundary of Paris

 In the Middle Ages a religious order of Benedictine Nuns, the Abbaye Royale de Montmartre, was established.
 The Abbey site was said to have been where St Denis had been martyred.
-Whilst the Abbey was destroyed during the French Revolution and the ground mined for gypsum, the order’s memory lingers in the name of the Place des Abbesses (Abbesses’ Square – an area in Montmartre.)
+The Abbey was destroyed during the French Revolution and the ground mined for gypsum—the raw material from which plaster of Paris is extracted—but, the order’s memory lingers in the name of the Place des Abbesses.

 Up to the mid-nineteenth century Montmartre was a village on the outskirts of Paris, beyond lay the countryside.